-The first horizontal orientation transition that you will learn, a fairly basic skill that has a specific set of inputs in order to demonstrate a perfect move, an easy switch from your belly flying to your back flying orientation.
-Being comfortable both flying on your belly and your back will be important so that after completing the transition you are stationed in to a comfortable and known position.
+The first horizontal orientation transition that you will learn is an easy switch from the Belly Fly to Back Fly position.
+Being comfortable both flying on your belly and your back will be important so that after completing the transition, you are stationed in a comfortable position.

 The belly-to-back barrel roll is the first “transition” you will learn during your flight progression.
 It is important to note that no transitions should be performed without careful discussion with your instructor on the safety requirements and specific technical details required.
 Before you learn the belly-to-back barrel roll transition, you will need to be proficient in performing the eight points of motion in both the belly-flying and the back-flying orientations.

 The primary objective is to be able to safely and successfully start in a neutral belly-flying body position in the center of the tunnel and perform a half-barrel roll transition from your belly to your back, ending in a neutral back-flying position, still in the center of the tunnel, and at the same altitude that you started.

 You will start this maneuver by setting yourself up in the center of the tunnel on your belly in a neutral position, about 1-2 feet above the net.
 Your instructor will remind you to remain low to the net so that he or she will be able to provide any assistance you might need.
 You will want to make sure that the doorway is not in front of you or behind you at any time.
 Finally, once the instructor is ready for you to begin the maneuver, he or she will clearly show you a “thumbs up” signal.
 You should not perform any transition until you are sure that you have received this safety signal.

 Post-flight questions / suggestions